-Welcome to the Rheuma Mill!
-This blog is designed for all those of the rheumatoid arthritis community.
-That includes anyone who has a rheumatoid arthitis diagnosis or are connected to rheumatoid arthritis through someone you know and/or care about.
+The Rheuma Mill is designed for all those of the rheumatoid arthritis community.
+That includes anyone who has a rheumatoid arthritis diagnosis or are connected to rheumatoid arthritis through someone you know and/or care about.
 This forum is a place where all of us can meet, compare, vent or offer advice.
 It’s been a place where people have come to discuss symptoms of rheumatoid arthritis, rheumatoid arthritis medication and treatments that have worked and just how to cope with rheumatoid arthritis in daily life.
 You can join our discussions in The Rheuma Room here.

 Gosh, if you had told me 2 years ago that I would be starting my own blog, I would’ve thought ‘ppffttt, got no time for THAT!’.
 If you had told me I would write a blog on rheumatoid arthritis, I would KNOW that you need to go to Spec Savers cos you talkin’ to the wrong person.
 But here I am, starting my first blog… not about food, not about travel, not about fitness but about Rheumatoid Arthritis.
 Who would’ve thought?
 When they say ‘you never know where life leads you’ well, no kidding because I would never have thought that I would be here writing a blog about arthritis.
 About MY personal experience with rheumatoid arthritis.